-You are permitted to access the images on the Websites and to use and download them for the purposes of non-commercial research and private study and for no other purpose.
-You are not allowed to sell the images or use them for any profit making, commercial or business purposes, or permit others to do so.
+You are permitted to access the images on the Websites and to use and download them and share them for the purposes of non-commercial research, private study, personal use and non-commercial sharing and for no other purpose.
+You are not allowed to sell the images or use them for any profit making, commercial or business purposes.

 HEIR has made all reasonable efforts to ensure that the reproduction of all images on the websites is done with the full consent of copyright owners and the respective collections.
 However, there are certain rights holders that have proved to be untraceable.
 Any queries in this respect should be addressed to firstname.lastname@example.org.
 HEIR will remove images if requested to do so by rights holders.